 How do I use a VPN?

-- The first thing you need to do is to subscribe to ExpressVPN.
-They offer 3 months for free, so grab that deal!
+- The first thing you need to do is to subscribe to NordVPN.
+They offer 3 months for free and 68% OFF the 2-year plan price, so grab that deal!

 - Once you’ve installed the apps, you can look for one of the Italian servers and connect to it.